ICYMI: AccuWeather’s fall forecast is here with a complete region-by-region breakdown. Get the details. Chevron right

 "As soon as we showed the picture to our studio in Houston, the program director Cal Jones and the whole studio group back at Houston said a collective, 'Wow.'"

-Herd of cattle just outside Freeport, Texas, on Sept.
-12, 1961, takes refuge on little strands of soil that escaped floodwaters.
-Hurricane Carla dumped several inches of rain and brought unusually high tides to the Gulf coastal area when it moved inland on Sept.
-11, 1961.
+Herd of cattle just outside Freeport, Texas on Sept.
+12, 1961, takes refuge on these little strands of soil escape floodwaters.
+Hurricane Carla dumped several inches of rain and brought unusually high tides to the Gulf coastal area when it moved inland Monday.
 (AP Photo/Ed Kolenovsky)

 The evacuation of half a million people ahead of the hurricane was determined to be the largest evacuation in U.S. history at the time, according to a report by the National Weather Service (NWS).